KaisarJamil/laravel_vue_app/README.md

 Clone the project from github link - https://github.com/KaisarJamil/laravel_vue_app

 **Backend
-- Go to project directory and copy .env.example into .env Connect the mysql database with the project
+- Go to project directory and run composer install
+- Then copy .env.example into .env
+- Connect the mysql database with the project
-Run php artisan key:generate and php artisan migrate:fresh –seed Run php artisan serve or valet open(for linux)
+- Run php artisan key:generate and php artisan migrate:fresh –seed
+- Run php artisan serve or valet open(for linux)

 **Frontend
 - Go to the